-Upon the effectiveness of the registration statement of which this prospectus forms a part, we will establish an audit committee of the board of directors [, and] will serve as members of our audit committee, and [] will chair the audit committee.
+Upon the effectiveness of the registration statement of which this prospectus forms a part, we will establish an audit committee of the board of directors Vincent Stewart, Lauren Anderson, Janice Bryant Howroyd and Shawn Henry will serve as members of our audit committee.
 All members of our audit committee are independent of and unaffiliated with our sponsor and our underwriters.

-Each member of the audit committee is financially literate and our board of directors has determined that] qualifies as an "audit committee financial expert" as defined in applicable SEC rules and has accounting or related financial management expertise.
-125
+Each member of the audit committee is financially literate and our board of directors has determined that Shawn Henry qualifies as an "audit committee financial expert" as defined in applicable SEC rules and has accounting or related financial management expertise.